Policy Change Toolkit

 We provide education on the harms of commercial tobacco and industry tactics, and advocate for policy solutions to enhance equity and community health.
 Washington Breathes focuses on policy change education, raising awareness about issues, and promoting effective, equitable policy solutions.

 We connect our advocacy efforts to policy solutions, like how ending flavored tobacco sales would protect communities and save lives.
 We advocate while carefully avoiding lobbying.
-Due to our funding from a state agency with federal sources, we do not engage in lobbying - which involves direct requests to policymakers on legislation or budget items.
+Due to our funding from a state agency with federal sources, we do not take positions on specific legislation or engage in lobbying - which involves direct requests to policymakers on bills or budget items.

 Learn more about Washington State's definition of lobbying.